-At Casey Eye Institute’s Aesthetic Facial Surgery Center, we offer rejuvenating procedures for the eyes and face and the benefits of extensive medical and surgical expertise.
-Dr. Dailey first used injections of botulinum toxin, or Botox, to treat patients with crossed eyes, or strabismus in 1984 and for cosmetic purposes since 1992.
+At OHSU Casey Eye Institute’s Aesthetic Facial Surgery Center, we offer rejuvenating procedures for the eyes and face and the benefits of extensive medical and surgical expertise.
+Dr. Dailey is a board certified and fellowship trained physician who first used injections of botulinum toxin, or Botox, to treat patients with crossed eyes (strabismus) in 1984 and for cosmetic purposes since 1992.
 He has more than 25 years of experience using Botox.

 Today, Botox injections are the most common cosmetic procedure in the United States.
 Botox is used to smooth out frown lines, crow’s feet and other unwanted wrinkles, such as lip lines and nose and eyebrow furrows.
 These lines may make you look worried or angry and give you an older appearance.